zion-off/notification-microservice/README.md

   return done(null, job.data.x + job.data.y);
 });
 ```

 </details>

-At least for small tasks, Bee-Queue performs better than other job queue processing libraries for Node such as Bull, which makes it a great choice for our use case.
-Other features include simpler job timeout and retry interface, job completion or failure reporting, and concurrent processing.
-The third feature is particularly useful, since we have access to multiple email and SMS providers, it is reasonable that we request them concurrently.
+At least for small tasks, Bee-Queue performs better than other job queue
+processing libraries for Node such as Bull, which makes it a great choice for
+our use case.
+Other features include simpler job timeout and retry interface,
+job completion or failure reporting, and concurrent processing.
+The third
+feature is particularly useful, since we have access to multiple email and SMS
+providers, it is reasonable that we request them concurrently.

-We instantiate two separate queues to request the email and SMS providers separately.
-Requests can be sent out following a load balancing pattern, wherein no two consecutive request are sent to the same provider.
-To achieve this, we request the three providers in a round robin fashion.
+We instantiate two separate queues to request the email and SMS providers
+separately.
+Requests can be made to different providers following a weighted
+load balancing pattern, wherein we keep track of the performance of each
+messaging and email provider.
+Performance of each provider is measured by
+calculating the ratio of the number of 200 and 500 responses received, and
+higher performing providers are requested more regularly.

-### Retry after delay
+## Retry after delay

 We retry only if a 500 level error is received, which indicates an error at the
 server.
 When we do get one, we push the same request that caused the error to